 Nominations Are Open for the Inaugural Christiana Carteaux Bannister Awards

-The new award program, a partnership between Rhode Island Monthly and the Rhode Island Foundation, recognizes individuals working to advance equity and social justice in the Ocean State.
+The new award program, a partnership between Rhode Island Monthly and the Rhode Island Foundation presented by Citizens, recognizes individuals working to advance equity and social justice in the Ocean State.

 Christiana Carteaux Bannister changed the course of history in Rhode Island, and across the nation.
 She was active in the Underground Railroad, she rallied for social justice amid Reconstruction-era racism, she was a voice for elders of color, she built a successful business that brought out the beauty in all people.
 (Read more about Bannister’s life and legacy here.)

-So, in her honor, Rhode Island Monthly and the Rhode Island Foundation announce the inaugural Christiana Carteaux Bannister Awards, which recognizes individuals, like Bannister, who empower the community and make Rhode Island a better place for us all to live.
+So, in her honor, Rhode Island Monthly and the Rhode Island Foundation announce the Christiana Carteaux Bannister Awards, which recognizes individuals, like Bannister, who empower the community and make Rhode Island a better place for us all to live.
 The inaugural program is sponsored by Citizens.

 “Diversity, equity, access and inclusion are paramount to our mission of providing a clear, candid and unfiltered look at life in the Ocean State for over thirty years,” says John Palumbo, publisher of Rhode Island Monthly.
 “Furthermore, the opportunity to partner with a community leader like the Rhode Island Foundation, once again, provides a great launching pad for this new, but needed now more than ever program.”